APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 ### Updates to Title IX

+#### Background

+- It seems that since 2014, the legislature---SaVE---has changed, but fraternity culture has not

+	- [Frat brothers rape 300% more.
+One in 5 women is sexually assaulted on campus.
+Should we ban frats?](https://www.theguardian.com/commentisfree/2014/sep/24/rape-sexual-assault-ban-frats), background, this article is from 2014 and names several schools with rape or rape and drug culture

 #### Santa Clara University---Background

 - SCU dissociated completely from its [fraternity and sorority system](https://dh.scu.edu/exhibits/exhibits/show/greeklifescu), yet still, today, "with six Fraternities and five Sororities, more than twenty-five percent of Santa Clara students are involved in Greek life."